Yoomee/docs/digital-ocean/rails.md

 ## Add 1024MB swap file

+We need to add a swap file, especially to help the performance when we have less than 1Gb RAM.

 Before we proceed to set up a swap file, we need to check if any swap files have been enabled on the VPS by looking at the summary of swap usage.

 ```